mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
 The Ionity app says that the charging costs 0,15€/min *with the e-mobi app* - they do not say how much it will cost with the Ionity app!
-I'd therefore avoid using Ionity since they can basically add any kind of nifty charge on top.
+I therefore avoided using Ionity since they can basically add any kind of nifty charge on top.

 [PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than e-mobi prices, at 0,273€/min.
-Reported to be working by a PlugShare user.
+Yet PlugSurfing's RFID was a lifesaver when the e-mobi app just wouldn't work with flaky internet connection.

 [Virta](https://virta.webapp.virtaglobal.com/) roams CSDD charging stations as well, but the price is even worse than when using PlugSurfing: 0,4€/min.